RadityaWardhana/tif5211-iup-2025/submission/532729/reflection.md

 I was able to create a working system where documents can be notarized and later verified reliably.

 Personally, I believe could have done better if I had researched more about how smart contracts work and what they do, as well as how blockchain works in general, since this would've assisted me in making the code faster.
-Ultimately, this project has allowed me to grow, and made the project a meaningful learning experience.
+Ultimately, creating a code for this smart contract has allowed me to grow as a programmer, and made the project a meaningful learning experience.